Twin Fantasy (Face to Face)

-Twin Fantasy (Face to Face) is the eleventh album by American indie rock band Car Seat Headrest, released on February 16, 2018 through Matador Records.
-It is a complete full band studio re-recording and reworking of the band's sixth album, Twin Fantasy, originally released by then-solo artist Will Toledo in 2011.
+Twin Fantasy (Face to Face) is the eleventh studio album by American indie rock band Car Seat Headrest, released on February 16, 2018 through Matador Records.
+It is a complete full band studio re-recording and reworking of the band's sixth album, Twin Fantasy, later retitled Twin Fantasy (Mirror to Mirror), originally released by then-solo artist Will Toledo in 2011.

 Background

 Twin Fantasy began as a solo album recorded by Car Seat Headrest's lead singer/songwriter Will Toledo, and released as a pay-what-you-want download via Bandcamp on November 2, 2011, while Toledo was attending the College of William & Mary.
 In an interview with CityBeat, Toledo explained that due to his lack of resources, Twin Fantasy was unable to achieve the expansiveness he originally wanted, adding that "It just never seemed like the book was closed on it".
 When he first met with independent label Matador Records in 2015 before signing, Toledo expressed his intentions to rerecord the album in full, following the release of compilation album Teens of Style (2015) and studio album Teens of Denial (2016).